-Cloud computing isn't just a smart choice for innovative businesses - it's necessary.
-Nearly everyone recognizes that cloud computing is an unstoppable trend in the IT industry.
-However, that general agreement obscures an important truth: IT organizations differ in where they are in their journey to cloud computing.
+Cloud computing isn't just a smart choice for innovative businesses—it's necessary.
+Nearly everyone recognizes that it is an unstoppable trend in the IT industry.
+However, that general agreement obscures an important truth: IT organizations differ in their journey to cloud computing.

-While some are well-advanced in their cloud adoption, others are early in their exploration and working on identifying the benefits they can achieve with cloud computing Certification.
+While some are well-advanced in their cloud adoption, others are early in their exploration and working on identifying the benefits they can achieve with cloud computing certifications.

-People often ask what are the most important reasons that an IT organization should consider moving to Cloud Computing.
-I want to share five top reasons for companies that are just setting out on their cloud journey.
+People often ask what the most important reasons are for an IT organization to consider moving to Cloud Computing.
+Here are the top five reasons for companies just starting their cloud journey.

 Five Reasons Why Cloud Computing is the Future